TheOdinProject/curriculum/foundations/tying_it_all_together/conclusion.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- If you are still confused, Check out this article to get more facts, pros and cons about both languages [Ruby on Rails vs JavaScript.](https://cloudinfrastructureservices.co.uk/ruby-on-rails-vs-javascript-whats-the-difference/).
+- If you are still confused, check out this article to get more facts, pros and cons about both languages [Ruby on Rails vs JavaScript](https://cloudinfrastructureservices.co.uk/ruby-on-rails-vs-javascript-whats-the-difference/).